NECASP Board Members

 President

 Stephanie Hewitt, Ed.S., NCSP, LEP, ABSNP, is a School Psychologist and Licensed Educational Psychologist, born and raised in the Sacramento area.
-She has been a school psychologist for 12 years and has worked in public schools, private schools, charter schools, and non-public schools; with students ranging from preschool through high school.
-She currently works as a contract school psychologist in Sacramento, Placer, and El Dorado Counties and has a private practice in Folsom.
+She has been a school psychologist for 13 years and has worked in public schools, private schools, charter schools, and non-public schools; with students ranging from preschool through college.
+She currently works as a contract school psychologist in Sacramento, Placer, and El Dorado Counties and has a private practice, Learning Pathways Educational Psychology PC, in Folsom.
+Stephanie also teaches school psychology graduate students at CSUS.
 Her professional interests include learning disabilities/dyslexia, ADHD, and autism; as well as collaborating with and supporting other school psychologists and LEPs.

 Stephanie is a mother of two boys and three Golden Retrievers.
 In her free time, she enjoys paddle boarding and kayaking, reading, and spending time with family.